 Either way, we wanted to examine one of his homes in particular.
 As we mentioned, this home was purchased in July 2018.
 The price paid was $21.4 million.
 The property had been listed for $25 million.

 What's interesting to me about this house is that it's located way across the country in leafy Marin County, California, 15 miles north of San Francisco.
-That's fairly far from WeWork's corporate headquarters and the Neumann family's other primary residences.
+That's fairly far from WeWork's corporate headquarters and Neumann's other primary residences.
 Why did he buy this house?
 Maybe he bought the home for its unique history.

 In the early 2000s, the property was leveled and replaced with one of the most eco-friendly private properties in the US.